who we are, what we do

 https://www.cajunprairie.org/

-Over the last 20-plus years, we’ve developed and perfected practical methods for collecting, processing, and storing local genotypic prairie seed and providing this seed to the general public to be used in landscape projects of varying types and sizes.
+Over the last 25-plus years, we’ve developed and perfected practical methods for collecting, processing, and storing local genotypic prairie seed and providing this seed to the general public to be used in landscape projects of varying types and sizes.
 Our unique seed mixes consist of seed of native perennial wildflowers, native grasses, and “grass-likes” that are genetically adaptable.
-Our work focus areas include the Coastal prairies of Texas and Louisiana and the Long Leaf pine herbaceous plant community ground cover that is historically typical to the Gulf coast, in Louisiana, Mississippi, Alabama, and east Texas.

 We offer our special seed for those interested in restoring the biological integrity of the landscape which in turn restores soil hydrology and eventually re-establishes the food web: the re-building of food chains.
 Southeastern native grasslands are some of the most threatened ecosystems in the North America, considered by biologists to be critically endangered.
 These imperiled grassland communities provide essential habitat for many rare and typically unheard of and often unseen insect species – Butterfies and Bees, Beetles and Grasshoppers, a multitude of insect wildlife.